kla-sch/simdjson_peval/doc/UserGuide.md

 be changed.
 This policy is different from `simdjson`, which uses non-const references as function argument.

-The functions of `simdjson_peval.h` generate a function of type `eval_fn_type<Type>` each.
-This is a function which expects a `simdjson::simdjson_result<Type>` type aus first and a pointer to an error container as secound argument.
+The functions of `simdjson_peval.h` generate a lambda function that takes a `simdjson::simdjson_result<Type>` as the first argument and a pointer to an error container as the second argument.
 The function has no return value.

+The type `eval_fn_type<type>` can store these generated functions.

 The default type is always `simdjson::ondemand::value`.
 If you want to evaluate a different type, this must be specified in the functions as